Bloc/group-sessions/content/decks/api/PRESENTER_NOTES.md

 https://medium.com/slack-developer-blog/getting-started-with-slacks-apis-f930c73fc889
 - https://api.slack.com/web

-## Read documentation/ URLs
+## 3. Read documentation & Retrieve list of URLs
 > Get list of URLs you can use to retrieve data.
 > These URLs can call many things, like _resources_ and _methods_
 > Using them is called an _API request_ or _API call_.
 > For each URL, there will be a page or section > explaining more details about how to use it.
->

-## Look at example apps/ featured use cases on the API website
+## 4. Look at example apps/ featured use cases on the API website
 > Spotify API examples: many
 https://developer.spotify.com/web-api/code-examples/
 > Slack API examples: many